cydonian-monk/KSP-DiRT/README.md

 Drop your Replacement Textures into the "GameData\DiRT\Textures\" folder.

 ### Alternate Configs and Texture Packs
 In the folder for your mod or your texture pack, create a "config.cfg" file (or any other name provided the file extension is .cfg) containing a "DiRT_Config" node.
 Inside that node set a "TextureFolder" entry to the GameData folder where your textures are located.
-Example followS:
+Example follows:

 	DiRT_Config
 	{